krisleech/turbo-vim/README.md

 `cst<div>` - change surround tag to `<div>`

-### colorschemes

-Lots of colourschemes, I like Solarized and desert-warm-256

-`:set colorscheme desert-warm-256`

-`:set background=dark`

-`:set background=light`

-If you have problems with colors not displaying correctly ensure you start tmux in 256 colour mode: `tmux -2`.

-### Indent Guides (`,ig`)

-Show indent levels by way of vertical lines.

 ### vundle

 Plugin manager and part of the reason why my vimfiles as so compact

 ## INSTALLATION

-Note: If you are using RVM make sure you use system ruby before installation.

-    rvm use system

-Note: If you already have Vim installed ensure it has support for Ruby:

-    vim --version | grep ruby

-You should see `+ruby,` if you see `-ruby` you need to reinstall Vim with Ruby support

 ### Install Vim and Tmux (if not already installed)